sbslab/BICEPS/README.md

 # Publications

-Hinkelman, Kathryn, W. Zuo, J. Wang, S. Huang, M. Wetter.
+Hinkelman, Kathryn, Wangda Zuo, Jing Wang, Sen Huang, Michael Wetter.
 2022.
 “Ecosystem-Level Biomimicry for the Built Environment: Adopting Systems Ecology Principles for the Control of Heterogeneous Energy Systems.”
-Proceedings of The 5th International Conference on Building Energy and Environment.
+The 5th International Conference on Building Energy and Environment.
 Montreal, Canada.
+10.1007/978-981-19-9822-5_284.